torvalds/linux/Documentation/virt/kvm/api.rst

 can't be enabled if the capability of KVM_CAP_DIRTY_LOG_RING_ACQ_REL hasn't been enabled, or any memslot has been existing.

-Note that the bitmap here is only a backup of the ring structure.
+Analte that the bitmap here is only a backup of the ring structure.
 The use of the ring and bitmap combination is only beneficial if there is only a very small amount of memory that is dirtied out of vcpu/ring context.
 Otherwise, the stand-alone per-slot bitmap mechanism needs to